 10. Marash Pepper

-Marash pepper, also known as Maras pepper or Kahramanmaras pepper, is a type of chili pepper originating from the Marash region in Turkey.
+Marash pepper, also known as Maras pepper or Kahramanmaras pepper, is a type of chili pepper native to the Marash region of Turkey.
 It is named after the city of Marash and is highly regarded for its distinctive flavor and moderate spiciness.

 Marash pepper has a deep red color and a rich, fruity taste with a moderate level of heat.
 It is similar in appearance to Aleppo pepper but has a slightly different flavor profile.
-The peppers are sun-dried and then ground into flakes or in powder form, making them convenient for use as a spice.
+The peppers are sun-dried and then ground into flakes or powder, making them convenient to use as a spice.

 In Turkish cuisine, Marash pepper is widely used to add flavor and gentle spiciness to various dishes.
 Marash pepper can be used in both savory and sweet dishes, so don’t be afraid to experiment with it.